-The fiducial BLR geometry has been described in detail elsewhere (e.g. Goad, Korista, and Ruff 2012; Goad and Korista 2014).
+The fiducial BLR geometry has been described in detail elsewhere (e.g. Goad et al. 2012; Paper I).
 This geometry was introduced as a means of connecting the outer accretion disc with the reservoir of gas that likely fuels the continuum source (i.e. the dusty torus).
-By introducing significant scale-height at large BLR radii (see also Collin et al. 2006) this geometry can reconcile the small dust-delays reported for NGC 5548 (Suganuma et al. 2004, 2006; Koshida et al. 2014), with the larger predicted distance at which robust graphite grains sublimate (Mor and Netzer 2012).
-In summary, the broad line-emitting gas occupies the surface of an approximately bowl-shaped region characterised in terms of a radially dependent scale height H, according to where r_x is the projected radial distance along the plane perpendicular to an observers line of sight (i.e. $r_x = r \sin \phi$, r is the cloud source distance, φ is the angle between the polar axis and the surface of the bowl), and α , β control the rate at which H increases with r, φ .2 We choose a velocity field of the form where v{kep} is the local Keplerian velocity and $K = GM{\text{BH}}$, where $M{\rm BH}$ is the mass of the black hole.
+By introducing significant scaleheight at large BLR radii (see also Collin et al. 2006) this geometry can reconcile the small dust-delays reported for NGC 5548 (Suganuma et al. 2004, 2006; Koshida et al. 2014), with the larger predicted distance at which robust graphite grains sublimate (Mor & Netzer 2012).
+In summary, the broad line-emitting gas occupies the surface of an approximately bowl-shaped region characterized in terms of a radially dependent scaleheight H, according to where r_x is the projected radial distance along the plane perpendicular to an observers line of sight (i.e. $r_x = r \sin \phi$, r is the cloud-source distance, φ is the angle between the polar axis and the surface of the bowl), and α , β control the rate at which H increases with r, φ .2 We choose a velocity field of the form where v{kep} is the local Keplerian velocity and $K = GM{\text{BH}}$, where $M{\rm BH}$ is the mass of the black hole.
 In the limiting case of a geometrically thin disc, (i.e. $\beta = 0$), the velocity field reduces to that expected for simple planar Keplerian orbits.
-Significant radial motion, e.g., bulk radial motion or scale height dependent turbulence (Collin et al. 2006), may be included by introducing an azimuthal perturbation to the velocity field (see e.g. Goad, Korista and Ruff (2012), their equation 4.)
-We adopt $\alpha = 2$ and a time-delay at the outer radius $\tau(r = R{out}) = (r - H)/c = 50$ days, chosen to match the dust-delay reported for the Seyfert 1 galaxy NGC 5548 (Suganuma et al. 2004, 2006; Koshida et al. 2014), yielding $\beta = 1/150$.
-We assume a black hole mass of $10^8 M{\odot}$, similar to the best-estimate of MBH for this source derived from reverberation mapping experiments (Peterson and Wandel 2000).
-For the continuum normalisation appropriate for NGC 5548 the fiducial BLR geometry spans a radial distance of between 1.14-100 light-days.
+Significant radial motion, e.g. bulk radial motion or scaleheight-dependent turbulence (Collin et al. 2006), may be included by introducing an azimuthal perturbation to the velocity field (see e.g. Goad et al. 2012, their equation 4.)
+We adopt $\alpha = 2$ and a time delay at the outer radius $\tau(r = R{\text{out}}) = (r - H)/c = 50$ d, chosen to match the dust delay reported for the Seyfert 1 galaxy NGC 5548 (Suganuma et al. 2004, 2006; Koshida et al. 2014), yielding $\beta = 1/150$.
+We assume a black hole mass of 10^8 M{\odot} , similar to the best estimate of $M{\rm BH}$ for this source derived from reverberation mapping experiments (Peterson & Wandel 2000).
+For the continuum normalization appropriate for NGC 5548 the fiducial BLR geometry spans a radial distance of between 1.14-100 light-days.
 Here we set the BLR inner radius to 200 gravitational radii.
-However, differences of a factor a few in R{in} , arising from differences in the adopted value of M{BH} can be tolerated because in general (i) the radial surface emissivity distribution F(r)decreases at the smallest BLR radii for most lines, and (ii) the surface area of BLR clouds at small BLR radii is small.
-Taken together the contribution to the total line emission of gas located at small BLR radii is small (see §5.1).
+However, differences of a factor a few in $R{\rm in}$, arising from differences in the adopted value of $M{\rm BH}$ can be tolerated because in general (i) the radial surface emissivity distribution F(r) decreases at the smallest BLR radii for most lines, and (ii) the surface area of BLR clouds at small BLR radii is small.
+Taken together the contribution to the total line emission of gas located at small BLR radii is small (see Section 5.1).
 The BLR outer radius is here set by the distance at which robust graphite grains can survive.
-For the bowl inclination, we adopt i = 30 degrees, close to the value reported for NGC 5548 by Pancoast et al. (2014b), a value considered to be typical of the expected inclination of type I objects.
+For the bowl inclination, we adopt i = 30 deg, close to the value reported for NGC 5548 by Pancoast et al. (2014a), a value considered to be typical of the expected inclination of type I objects.